All characters you can unlock in Genshin Impact

 Starward Sword

-Unleashes Electro DMG in AOE, then strikes at her foes releasing more Electro DMG.
+Unleashes Electro DMG in AOE, then strikes her foes, releasing more Electro DMG.

 Passive Talent 1